Jayanth280203/chat-with-pdf/README.md

 ## ✨ Features

-✔ Upload & analyze any PDF (notes, research papers, books, reports)
+✔ Upload & analyze any PDF (notes, books)

 ✔ Chat naturally with your document